 Chapel Hill Veterinary Clinic is well versed in pet dental care.
 Ottawa pet owners can rest assured knowing their pets are taken care of when they visit our clinic.
 We provide checkup appointments, preventative care to help stop dental disease, and dental surgery to remove larger problems.

-To prevent such problems, you should make sure your pets are getting proper pet dental care in Ottawa.
-Clinics like Chapel Hill Veterinary Clinic have qualified teams to help protect your pet’s teeth.
+To prevent such problems, you should make sure your pets are getting proper pet dental care in Ottawa, the Chapel Hill Veterinary Clinic team will help to protect your pets oral health.

-Small dogs are more susceptible to dental disease than large dogs, so it is often recommended they attend more frequent visits to the veterinary dentist.
-In general, dental checkups are recommended every 12 months for cats and large dogs and every six months for small dogs.
+Small dogs are more susceptible to dental disease than large dogs, so it is often recommended they attend more frequent visits to the veterinarian.
+In general, dental checkups are recommended every 12 months at the pet's annual physical.
+Based on history and examination, these check-ups may be recommended to be performed more frequently,

 During your pet’s annual or biannual exam, our veterinarians can give you valuable dental care tips.
 Following our advice can help prevent many issues, including: